-After graduating, Patten worked on his Master's degree at Oregon University.
-He was the freshman wrestling coach there until he graduated in 1962 with a degree in Physical Education.
+After graduating, Patten worked on his master's degree at the University of Oregon.
+He was the freshman wrestling coach there until he graduated in 1962 with a degree in physical education.
 From 1962 through 1963, he coached at Exeter High School in California.
 In 1963 he began coaching wrestling at Reedsport High School in Oregon.

 Patten retired from coaching in 1982 to assume the position of Assistant to the Athletic Director at UNI.
 His assistant coach, Don Briggs, became the new Head Coach.

 Patten with assistant coach Don Briggs in 1982.